-The School Chancellor is responsible for determining if an applicant has met all admission requirements.
-Once all the required documents have been received and the admissions criteria met, the enrollment agreement is signed by the Chancellor and a copy of the signed enrollment agreement is sent to the student along with their acceptance letter.
+The President or designee is responsible for determining if an applicant has met all admission requirements.
+Once all the required documents have been received and the admissions criteria met, the enrollment agreement is signed by the President or designee and a copy of the signed enrollment agreement is sent to the student along with their acceptance letter.

 In the event the prospective student does not meet the admissions criteria, the student will be notified in writing.

 Prospective students must have evidence of a high school diploma, or its equivalent, or verified evidence of: